Boritech-Solutions/PyEarthworm/README.md

   * **PyEW.EWModule().get_bytes(buf_ring, msg_type)
   PyEW.EWModule().get_msg(buf_ring, msg_type):**
-  These two methods will get either a bytestring (which you would have to decode) or a text string (which has been decoded for you) from the message type: msg_type.
+  These two methods will get either a bytestring (which you would have to decode) or a text string (which has been decoded for you) from the memory buffer at location: buf_ring __(ring must have been added from the add_ring() method in order for this to work)__ and from the message type: msg_type.
 Be warned get_msg will expect a null terminated string.
 If nothing is found it will return an empty string, otherwise it will return a python string or python bytestring.

   * **PyEW.EWModule().put_bytes(buf_ring, msg_type, msg)
   PyEW.EWModule().put_msg(buf_ring, msg_type, msg):**
-  Likewise these two methods will put either a bytestring or a text string into the EW ring with message type: msg_type.
+  Likewise these two methods will put either a bytestring or a text string into the memory buffer at location: buf_ring __(ring must have been added from the add_ring() method in order for this to work)__ with message type: msg_type.
 The lenght of the string is determined by the len() method.

   * **PyEW.EWModule().get_wave(buf_ring):**
-  This method will attempt to retrive a wave message from the ring.
-If it's successfull it will return a python dictionary with the following:
+  This method will attempt to retrive a wave message from the memory buffer at location: buf_ring __(ring must have been added from the add_ring() method in order for this to work)__.
+If it's successfull it will return a python dictionary with the following wave packet information:

         {
           'station': python.string,